adk96r/GitR-API/README.md

 # How to use this API ?

-Before you can see the your data fromyou X-Learn you must ofcourse login first .
+Before you can see the your data on your X-Learn, you must first login ( obviously ) .
 This can be done by :
 ```java
    int status = login(username, password);
 ```